GreaterWMS/GreaterWMS/README.md

 [//]: # (About the Project)
 ## :star2: About the Project

-This Inventory management system is the currently Ford Asia Pacific after-sales logistics warehousing supply chain process .
+This Inventory management system is the currently Ford Asia Pacific after-sales logistics warehousing supply chain process.
-After I leave Ford , I start this project .
-In order to help some who need it .
+After I leave Ford, I start this project in order to help some who need it.
-OneAPP Type .
-Support scanner PDA, mobile APP, desktop exe, website as well .
+OneAPP Type.
+Support scanner PDA, mobile APP, desktop exe, website as well.

 [//]: # (Function)
 ## :dart: Function